Jerry2003826/aigirl/replit.md

 The application uses a React, TypeScript, Vite, and TailwindCSS frontend, an Express and TypeScript backend, and PostgreSQL with Drizzle ORM for data persistence.
 Real-time communication is handled via WebSockets.
 Authentication leverages Replit OIDC.

 **UI/UX Decisions:**
 The design is heavily inspired by WeChat, featuring a green color palette (`#07C160` primary, user messages `#95EC69` light / `#056F3A` dark) and a purple accent for the Moments feature.
 It includes dark mode support, typing indicators, loading states, toast notifications, and responsive design for a modern user experience.
-Recent additions include a custom, localized login page with a purple/pink gradient and a redesigned Moments UI.
+Recent additions include a custom, localized login page with a purple/pink gradient, a redesigned Moments UI with purple theme, and an immersive mode that hides all management/configuration interfaces for a pure chat experience.

 **Technical Implementations:**
 - **Authentication:** Replit OIDC, `express-session` with PostgreSQL store, `isAuthenticated` middleware for token refresh and authorization, WebSocket authentication via session cookies.